 Did You Know?

-Domestic abuse is covered under the federal Family and Medical Leave Act (FMLA).
+Domestic abuse is covered under the federal Family and Medical Leave Act (FMLA) if you are experiencing a medical condition as a result of domestic violence.
+For example, if you must spend time in the hospital for an injury from a domestic violence incident, or you are in treatment for a mental health condition resulting from your experiences, you may be eligible for FMLA coverage.
 This means you may have the option to take paid time off from work as a result of a domestic violence situation.
 Ask your HR department to learn more about this policy and to determine if you’re eligible.

 How to Help a Domestic Violence Victim